 "How'd he take it?"
 Brian asked.

-"Badly, but he did finally admit that there was no ring," Avia said.
+"He finally admitted that there was no ring," Avia said.

-"The one time he tells the damned truth," Brian said.
+"Figures he chooses this moment to tell the damned truth," Brian said.
 "Are you okay?"

 "I think I did the right thing," Avia said.